00:00

 Your game would have fitted nicely into the Ludum Dare 26 theme "Minimalism".
 It's a shame you missed that one.

-No more PMs or comments from me for a while.
+No more PMs or comments from me for quite a while unless the stars align.

 Details here: https://yatsufusa.newgrounds.com/news/post/1496608